hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/authenticate.md

 ## Authentication flow

-On a high level, the authentication flow starts with the application creating a challenge, encoding it and sending it to the other party.
+On a high level, the authentication flow starts with the application creating a challenge, encoding it, and sending it to the other party.
 The other party then uses their SSI wallet to respond to the challenge by signing the nonce and sending it back to the submission endpoint specified in the challenge.

 Let's go through the whole process in more detail.

 Application creates a new **authentication challenge**.
-Challenge contains a nonce, expiration time, and submission endpoint.
-It also contains a `type` field, which is used as a protocol identifier for wallets to understand how to process the message.
+The challenge contains a nonce, expiration time, and submission endpoint.
+It also includes a `type` field used as a protocol identifier for wallets to understand how to process the message.

-An example of authentication challenge state:
+An example of an authentication challenge state:

 ```json
 {